uniment/MethodChains.jl/README.md

  1.0
 ```

 From this test, it appears that the method chain has caused extra runtime and an extra allocation.
-However, this is just an artifact of the measurement technique, as you can confirm:
+However, this is just an artifact of the measurement technique, as you can easily confirm:
 ```julia
 julia> @btime [1,2]./2
   72.181 ns (2 allocations: 160 bytes)